infobsmi/b33s/docs/kms/README.md

 ## Encrypted Private Key

-MinIO supports encrypted KES client private keys.
+B33S supports encrypted KES client private keys.
 Therefore, you can use an password-protected private keys for `MINIO_KMS_KES_KEY_FILE`.

 When using password-protected private keys for accessing KES you need to